Southampton lung health check service

 About the Southampton lung health check service

-The Southampton lung health check service will be coming to the city from March 2020.
+The Southampton lung health check service will be resuming in the city in August 2020.

 What will happen at my lung health check?

-The Southampton lung health check service is being run by specially trained nurses from University Hospital Southampton NHS Foundation Trust in mobile vans in convenient locations around the city.
+The Southampton lung health check service is being run by specially trained nurses from University Hospital Southampton NHS Foundation Trust.

 You and your GP will be contacted with the results of the lung health check, and any follow up advice.